aequorea/pitest/README.md

 > "The displacement addressing modes of modern architectures make array indexing so fast that programmers (usually) need no longer bother with "pointerizing" array accesses."

-Here we show that things can change.
-In the 21st century with some architectures and compilers, although it's not quite like the 70s all over again, some speed has returned.
+Here we see that in recent times, with some architectures and compilers some speed has returned.

-Here we compare the performance of an array indexed insertion sort routine:
+In a manner similar to what has been done in the past, to test the speed of pointerized code, we compare the performance of an array indexed insertion sort routine:

     void ai_sort(int x[], int *rp)
     {